spack/spack/lib/spack/docs/basic_usage.rst

-The ``spack deprecate`` command will remove one package and replace it with another by replacing the deprecated package's prefix with a link to the replacement package's prefix.
+The ``spack deprecate`` command will remove one package and replace it with another by replacing the deprecated package's prefix with a link to the deprecator package's prefix.

 .. warning::

   The ``spack deprecate`` command makes no promises about binary compatibility.
-It is up to the user to ensure the replacement is suitable for the deprecated package.
+It is up to the user to ensure the deprecator is suitable for the deprecated package.

 Spack tracks concrete deprecated specs and ensures that no future packages